deltachat/deltachat-pages/en/help.md

 ### What happens if I turn on "Delete old messages from server"?

 - By default, Delta Chat stores all messages locally on your device.
-If you e.g. want to save storage space at your mail provider, you can choose to delete old messages automatically.
+If you e.g. want to save storage space at your mail provider, you can configure Delta Chat to delete old already-received messages on the server automatically.
   They still remain on your device until you delete them there, too.
-- To turn it on, go to "delete old messages from server" in the "Chats & Media" settings.
-You can set a timeframe between "at once" and "after a year"; this way, *all* e-mails will be deleted from the server after that timeframe.
+- To turn it on, go to "Delete old messages from server" in the "Chats & Media" settings.
+You can set a timeframe between "at once" and "after a year".
+  All e-mails received by Delta Chat will be deleted from the server after this timeframe.
-- Note that if you use Delta Chat on more than one device, you should leave the messages on the server, until the other device could download them, too.
-In this case, you should set auto-delete to "after a day" or something similar, depending on how often you turn on the other device.
+- Note that if you use Delta Chat on more than one device, you need to leave the message on the server with a sufficient timeframe so that the other device(s) can download them, too.

 ### What happens if I turn on "Delete old messages from device"? {#delold}